anas-didi95/anasdidi-dev/content/blog/_custom-domain-netlify-godaddy/index.md

 ![HTTPS enabled](./5-https-enabled.png)

-Now, we can access our Netlify-deployed site using our registered custom domain with HTTPS enabled!
+Now, we can get access to our Netlify-deployed site using our registered custom domain with HTTPS enabled!

 ---